 - Private label shipping.
 Having items shipped from the wholesaler with a return address customized to your company.

 - Fulfillment house.
 With an ultimate order fulfiller, you might also get a customized packing slip, including details such as your company name, logo, and contact information.

 7. Get free business tools dropshipping businesses use

-There are free extensions and software available that can make the life of dropshipping business owners easier.
+There are free extensions and accounting software for dropshipping available that can make the life of business owners easier.